Forklifts are a warehouse’s best friend, but using them comes with risks. Learn how to protect your team with these 8 easy forklift safety tips.

 - File a report within the organization.
 Ask a supervisor or human resources manager how to properly report the accident.
 Most organizations maintain proper protocols on how to report accidents and injuries.

-Interested in learning more about what steps to take?
+Interested in learning more?
 Check out our Forklift Operator Daily Checklist!